 |11:10 : 12:50||

-Then we will drive to magnificent Seurasaari Open-Air museum, located on a beautiful green island just a few kilometers from the heart of Helsinki.
-The island is a tranquil oasis in the midst of the city and at the museum the traditional Finnish way of life is displayed in the cottages, farmsteads and manors of the past four centuries that have been relocated from all around Finland.
+Then we will drive to the magnificent Seurasaari Open-Air museum, located on a beautiful green island just a few kilometers from the heart of Helsinki.
+The island is a tranquil oasis in the midst of the city and at the museum, the traditional Finnish way of life is displayed in the cottages, farmsteads, and manors of the past four centuries that have been relocated from all around Finland.
 All the different provinces of Finland are represented in the well preserved old buildings and they give an overall view of Finnish countryside life from the 18th to the 20th century

 |12:50 : 13:55||

 Then we will stop at Sibelius Park for a unique photo opportunity of the monument of 527 steel pipes honoring the great Finnish composer Jean Sibelius, before continuing on to the famous Rock Church, a one-of-a-kind modern-day structure build entirely into bedrock and quarried stone.